Diet & Weight Loss

 Kaspars Grinvalds /Shutterstock

 Many weight-loss experts still claim that a calorie is a calorie is a calorie—but that’s flat out wrong.
-Just check out these side-by-side food-calorie comparisons if you’re not convinced.
 “A 100-calorie pack of cookies is not going to provide the same nutritional value as something like a green smoothie,” says Lindsey Smith, author of the forthcoming book, Eat Your Feelings: The Food Mood Girl’s Guide to Transforming Your Emotional Eating.
 “While the green smoothie may have more calories, it also has way more nutrients that can help your body lose weight, keep it off, and feel mentally and physically healthy.”

 Cutting out fat